 UX Design Success Story: The Viewport Module

-After the UX design advantages of a modular 3D viewport were accepted by PM and AE teams, we studied popular fly through navigation methods.
-We looked at real time 3D navigation within 1st person games, and gaming engine navigation standards, to arrive at our own best practice mouse and keyboard methods of moving through the 3D worlds of large point clouds.
+Standardization: The UX design advantages of a modular 3D viewport were accepted by PM and AE teams, and we next studied popular fly through navigation methods.
+We looked at real time 3D navigation in 1st person games, and gaming engine navigation standards, arriving at our own best practice mouse and keyboard methods of moving through the 3D worlds of large point clouds.

-First we developed the 3D viewport as a standalone player, providing a showcase for new point cloud streaming technology, as well as a handy previewing and debugging tool.
+Modular UI and Software: First we developed the 3D viewport as a standalone viewer, providing a showcase for new point cloud streaming technology, as well as a handy previewing and debugging tool.
 This was a major step and victory in rewriting the overall application.
-Developing the viewer module enabled it to be added to larger application frameworks with higher level ribbon tabs customized for much more complex operations (Figure 3), such as CAD, point cloud clean up and registration.
+Developing the viewer module enabled it to be added to larger application frameworks with higher level ribbons and menus customized for much more complex operations (Figure 3), such as CAD, point cloud clean up and registration.
 See the implemented UX design for the standalone point cloud viewer in this online video: Leica JetStream Viewer 1.0